omgnetwork/elixir-omg/docs/deployment_configuration.md

 - "FEE_CLAIMER_ADDRESS" - [Child Chain only!]
 20-bytes HEX-encoded string of Ethereum address of Fee Claimer.
 Set via ENV vars only for Child Chain.
 For the Watcher this values is not important and fallbacks to "DEAD000000000000000000000000000000000000".
 - "EXIT_PROCESSOR_SLA_MARGIN" - [Watcher only!] - number of Ethereum blocks since start of an invalid exit, before `unchallenged_exit` is reported to prompt to mass exit.
 Must be smaller than "MIN_EXIT_PERIOD_SECONDS", unless "EXIT_PROCESSOR_SLA_MARGIN_FORCED=TRUE"
 - "ETHEREUM_BLOCK_TIME_SECONDS" - should mirror Ethereum network's setting, defaults to 15 seconds
+- "LOGGER_BACKEND" - Ink or console.
+Ink will encode logs as json (useful for Datadog).
+Console will use the default elixir Logger backend.
+Default is Ink.
 ***Erlang VM configuration***

 - "NODE_HOST" - The fully qualified host name of the current host.